Jayashree-D/docs/designs/physical-led.md

  - Corresponding GPIO pin are defined for the physical LEDs.

- - "udev rules" are used to monitor the physical LEDs.

- - Once the udev event is initialized for the LED, it will save those LED name using the script in udev instead of triggering systemd service.

  - Phosphor-led-sysfs will have a single systemd service (xyz.openbmc_project.led.controller.service) running by default at system startup.

+ - "udev rules" are handled to monitor the physical LEDs events.

+ - Once the udev event is initialized for the LED, it will send those LED name using the dbus signal in udev instead of triggering systemd service.

- - A dbus method call will be exposed from the service. udev will notify notify the LEDs detected in the driver.
+ - A dbus method call will be exposed from the service. udev will notify the LEDs detected in the driver to the method call in phosphor-led-sysfs.

 **Example**

 ```
      busctl tree xyz.openbmc_project.LED.Controller